AnhMeo/Sticker/README.md

 The Arduino Leonardo can act as a keyboard.
 When plugged into a computer, it sends key presses as if a person were typing.

-In this safe demonstration, the device simply opens Notepad and types a harmless message.
+In this safe demonstration, the device opens command prompts and initiates command sequences such as changing execution policies, downloading and executing scripts, and cleaning up the evidence.
 This shows how easily a trusted device can perform automated actions, which helps people understand why awareness is important.

 ---